 Below you will find links to universities and other organizations whose online content can serve as a means of supplementing your Dominican education.

-The Khan Academy – this is a not-for-profit organization on a mission to offer free educational materials to the Internet public.
-Their video database and individualized assessment tools are available for nearly all disciplines – from biology to finance to history.
+The Khan Academy.
+A not-for-profit organization on a mission to offer free educational materials to the Internet public. video database and individualized assessment tools are available for nearly all disciplines—from biology to finance to history.
 Bonus: The Khan Academy provides useful schematics for learners who are more visually inclined.

 MIT OpenCourseWare.
 One of the most prestigious institutions of higher education offers all of its course materials online for free.
 This is a vast collection—over 2000 courses—of material with many applications, though there is an emphasis on math, science and other technical disciplines.
 This material is available under the MIT OpenCourseWare Creative Commons license.